debanjandhar12/Obsidian-Anki-Sync/README.md

 ## Installation

-1. Download `main.js` and `manifest.json` from [releases](https://github.com/debanjandhar12/Obsidian-Anki-Sync/releases) and put it in a new folder in your obsidian plugin folder.
+1. Download the plugin from Obsidian's Comunity Plugin section which can be accessed from the Settings pane under Third Party Plugins.

+2. Download Anki if not installed.

-2. Install AnkiConnect on Anki
+3. Install AnkiConnect on Anki.

-   - Open Anki
+   - Open Anki.

    - Select `Tools` > `Add-ons `.
 Now a Anki addon's dialog will open.